 If the CD4 count is low, drugs to prevent opportunistic infections are routinely prescribed, as in the following cases:

-If the CD4 count drops below 200 cells per microliter of blood, the antibiotic trimethoprim-sulfamethoxazole is given to prevent Pneumocystis jirovecii pneumonia Causes Pneumonia is infection of the lungs.
-Pneumonia in people whose immune system is weakened or impaired (for example, by acquired immunodeficiency syndrome [AIDS], cancer, organ transplantation... read more .
+If the CD4 count drops below 200 cells per microliter of blood, the antibiotic trimethoprim-sulfamethoxazole is given to prevent Pneumocystis jirovecii pneumonia Causes .
 This antibiotic also prevents toxoplasmosis Toxoplasmosis Toxoplasmosis is infection caused by the single-celled protozoan parasite Toxoplasma gondii.
 Infection occurs when people unknowingly ingest toxoplasma cysts from cat feces or eat contaminated... read more , which can damage the brain.

-If the CD4 count drops below 50 cells per microliter of blood, azithromycin taken weekly or clarithromycin taken daily may prevent Mycobacterium avium complex infections Infections Caused by Bacteria Related to Tuberculosis (TB) The bacteria that cause tuberculosis (TB) are classified as mycobacteria.
-Many types of mycobacteria exist.
-Many of the types that do not cause tuberculosis (called nontuberculous mycobacteria)... read more .
+If the CD4 count drops below 50 cells per microliter of blood, azithromycin taken weekly or clarithromycin taken daily may prevent Mycobacterium avium complex infections Infections Caused by Bacteria Related to Tuberculosis (TB) Many species of mycobacteria exist.
+The species Mycobacterium tuberculosis is the one that causes tuberculosis.
+The other mycobacteria species that cause disease are discussed here.
+These... read more .
 If people cannot take either of these drugs, they are given rifabutin.

 If cryptococcal meningitis Cryptococcosis Cryptococcosis is an infection caused by the fungus Cryptococcus neoformans or Cryptococcus gattii.
-People may have no symptoms or may have headache and confusion, a cough and an achy chest... read more , pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
+People may have no symptoms or may have headache and confusion, a cough and... read more , pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more , thrush Symptoms Candidiasis is infection with the yeast Candida.
-Candidiasis tends to occur in moist areas of the skin.
-Candidiasis may cause rashes, scaling, itching, and swelling.
-Doctors examine the affected... read more , or a candidal infection in the vagina Vaginal Yeast Infection (Candidiasis) The vagina is infected by a yeast called Candida, usually Candida albicans, resulting in a yeast infection called candidiasis.
-Being pregnant or having diabetes or a weakened immune system increases... read more recurs, people may be given the antifungal drug fluconazole for a long time.
+Often, pneumonia is the final... read more , thrush Symptoms , or a candidal infection in the vagina Vaginal Yeast Infection (Candidiasis) The vagina is infected by a yeast called Candida, usually Candida albicans, resulting in a yeast infection called candidiasis.
+Being pregnant or having diabetes or a weakened immune... read more recurs, people may be given the antifungal drug fluconazole for a long time.